 NB: Music students are encouraged to complete their language requirements as early in their program as possible.

 Fulfilling the Language Requirement

 1. Complete course work or a translation exam (through the Department of Modern Languages and Cultural Studies).
-Please find more information on their website, here.
+For further information, please consult the MLCS website.

 *Coursework used to meet the language requirement cannot be more than 3 years old.

 *Coursework undertaken in previous degrees can be used to meet the language requirement as long as it has been completed within 3 years